- What's Your Idea?

 - 2015 Vote Results

 In 2011, four New York City Council Members - Brad Lander, Melissa Mark-Viverito, Eric Ulrich, and Jumaane D. Williams - launched a PB process to let residents allocate part of their capital discretionary funds.
-In 2012, Council Members David Greenfield, Dan Halloran, Stephen Levin, and Mark Weprin joined PBNYC.
-In 2013, at least two more Council Members are joining PBNYC, giving the community real decision-making power over at least $10 million in taxpayer money.
+This year, nearly half of the City Council Members have joined the process, giving the community real decision-making power over at least $25 million in taxpayer money across twenty-three districts.

-Between September 2013 and April 2014, at least 10 Council Members will invite residents to directly decide how to spend at least $1 million of their discretionary capital funds in each of the participating districts – a total of around $10 million.
+Between September 2014 and April 2015, residents of participating districts will directly decide how to spend at least $1 million of their Council Member’s funds – for a total of approximately $25 million.
 Residents of each district will propose and vote on local infrastructure projects, such as improvements to schools, parks, libraries, and housing.
 The Council Members will then submit the projects with the most votes to Council.